essteer/backgammon/README.md

   - one piece 4 spaces and a second piece 5 spaces (or vice versa), or
   - one piece a total of 9 spaces.

-- Players can move onto any space permitted by their dice roll, unless that space contains two or move of the opponent's pieces.
+- Players can move onto any space permitted by their dice roll, unless that space contains two or more of the opponent's pieces.

 **Doubles**